SLAC-Gamma-Rays/MariaDainotti.github.io/config.md

 Add here global page variables to use throughout your website.
 -->
 +++
-author = "Raman Kumar"
-mintoclevel = 2
+author = "Raman Kumar, Biagio De Simone" mintoclevel = 2 prepath  = "MariaDainotti.github.io/"
-prepath  = "Maria.github.io/"

 # Add here files or directories that should be ignored by Franklin, otherwise
 # these files might be copied and, if markdown, processed by Franklin which